Prog-Party/MMM-Celebrate-l33t/README.md

 1. Install with `npm install`

 ## Configuration
-Add this to your modules array in the configuration file `config/config.js`:
+Add this to your modules array in the configuration file `config/config.js`.
+Position

 ```
 {